Not all dwarf hamster food is equal

 Some food is toxic for hamsters and pets

-And then there are the foods that are toxic for all types of hamsters.
+And then there are the foods that are toxic or unhealthy for all types of hamsters.
 The obvious ones are human junk food like potato chips, chocolate, and candy.
 But there are also food that are seemingly harmless but are still very bad for your hamster.
 For example, Avocadoes contain a substance that can cause heart failure in pets when eaten in large quantities.
 Bitter almonds contain cyanide which can be highly toxic to small pets.

 Dwarf hamster safe food list